Zero-Emission Truck Charging Depot Slated For Livermore

 “A transition to zero-emission vehicles will mean cleaner air for our communities, a safer climate, and if done well, lower costs per mile for truckers,” stated a press release from EBCE.

-“East Bay Community nergy provides clean electricity from Oakland to Tracy – and now Forum Mobility will provide clean trucking on the same route,” said Nick Chaset, CEO of East Bay Community Energy.
+“East Bay Community energy provides clean electricity from Oakland to Tracy – and now Forum Mobility will provide clean trucking on the same route,” said Nick Chaset, CEO of East Bay Community Energy.
 “We’re excited to help Forum Mobility charge electric trucks with 100% renewable energy and further reduce harmful emissions in our community.”

 The California Air Resources Board recently approved rules requiring all of California’s in-state drayage fleet – approximately 33,000 trucks – to be zero-emission by 2035.
 Charging infrastructure is a key ingredient for success.
 The California Energy Commission estimates that to comply with these and other proposed vehicle regulations, California will need 157,000 medium- and heavy-duty chargers by 2030.